 - O1.
-To ensure existing public views and vistas particularly those of important natural features such as ridgelines, waterways or bushland are retained and enhanced where practical. - 02.
+To ensure existing public views and vistas particularly those of important natural features such as ridgelines, waterways or bushland where practical. - 02.
 To protect the iconic scenic landscape of the Tweed. - 03.
-To ensure the provisions of Tweeds scenic landscape studies are considered in building and subdivision design. - 04.
+To have regard to the Tweed Scenic Landscape Evaluation 2005. - 04.
 To protect the privacy and visual amenity of adjoining landuses.

 - C1.
-Potential view and overlooking impacts and the design response/s pursued are to be documented within a site analysis. - C2.
-Where business developments interface with residential or open space areas, visual amenity impacts are to be mitigated against through building design and landscaping.
-For example, an unarticulated concrete tilt up wall interfacing with a residential area is unacceptable. - C3.
+Potential view and overlooking impacts are to be documented within a site analysis. - C2.
+Where business developments interface with residential areas, visual amenity impacts are to be mitigated against through building design and landscaping.
+For example, an unarticulated concrete tilt up wall interfacing with residential area is generally unacceptable. - C3.
 Where located within a recognised view corridor a Visual Impact Statement may be required. - C4.
 The design of roof forms and use of colour is to have regard to and be compatible with the broader landscape character especially when on exposed locations.